I just heard about a linky sponsored by Apologia Science, so I’m gonna link this up to Homeschool Science Show and Tell!

 We started studying Octopuses, I learned the PROPER plural for that from our science book this past week.
 Okay, there’s actually a debate about that, but still.

-First I gave the kids some various papers, they chose blue and yellow, and let them have at it to make octopus craft.
+First I gave the kids some various scrapbook papers (I grabbed random cool papers I had as choices), they chose blue and yellow, and let them have at it to make an octopus craft.
+They pretty much all cut out a “ghost shape” and made fringe on the bottom.
+The Artist’s octopi all have amazing eyelashes.
 While they made those I took turns reading with the different kiddos.
-Afterwards I was very amused to discover the similarities in their projects.
+Afterward, I was very amused to discover the similarities in their projects.

 How does an octopus move?